Wednesday, February 1, 2012

 St. Monica Church, New York City

-During my upper east side adventure last weekend, I went to Sunday Mass at a parish that was conveniently located literally around the corner.
+During my upper east side adventure visiting a friend last weekend, I went to Sunday Mass at a parish that was conveniently located literally around the corner.
 St. Monica's church building was begun in the 1880s and completed in 1906.
 It's in a pretty standard Gothic revival style, but the decorative elements are exceptionally good.

 Thanks to recent renovations, the interior really sparkles.
 The freestanding altar is obviously a post-Vatican II addition, but it complements the original nicely.